BWibo/3dcitydb-mkdocs/docs/citydb-tool/cql2.md

 ---

-## Using CQL2 with CityDB tool
+## Using CQL2 with CityDBTool

-CityDBTool allows the use of the -f or --filter option followed by a CQL2 expression to filter data when exporting or deleting records.
+CityDBTool allows the use of the `-f` or `--filter` option followed by a CQL2 expression to filter data when exporting or deleting records.
 This enables users to select only the relevant subset of data based on attribute values, spatial conditions, or both.

+**Two Encodings for CQL2**
+1. **Text-based (string) encoding**
+2. **JSON-based encoding**

+Both encodings are supported by CityDBTool, giving you flexibility in how you structure your filters.

 ## Syntax